 Shiant East Bank NCMPA

-This site includes an area of shelf banks and mounds in the North Minch which are made by strong currents moving the sediments here.
+This site includes an area of shelf banks and mounds in the North Minch that are shaped by strong currents moving the sediments here.
 The bank is important for animals which live in sandy environments such as worms, bivalve molluscs and mobile crustaceans.
 Larger fish come here to feed on these smaller animals.
-Sea fans and sponges live on the rocky places within the site.
+Sea fans and sponges live on the rocky seabed within the site.
 The north of this site includes an important geological feature, the Quaternary of Scotland, which has been made by repeated glacial formations over at least the last 500,000 years.

-At risk This site has not been designated a Marine Protected Area, but it should be!
-The Scottish government must designate this area and protect the sea creatures that live here.
+At risk This site has not been designated as a Marine Protected Area, but it should be!
+The Scottish government must designate this area and protect the wildlife that lives here.

 MPA TypeNature Conservation Marine Protected Area

 Nature Conservation Marine Protected Areas (NCMPAs) are designated under UK legislation (Marine Scotland Act 2010) and have been established around Scotland to contribute to the UK MPA network by protecting a range of important habitats, species and features of the seabed.

 Over 170 parliamentarians from across the political spectrum signed up to our Marine Charter calling for a network of ‘marine protected areas’ in UK Seas

 An area over 9 times the size of Wales is now in marine protected areas in the UK, but less than 1% is considered by MCS scientists to be well managed

 To the shelf limits, Scotland has 61% of UK waters, of which 23% are now in existing or new ‘marine protected areas’